 Gaela Gehring Flores is a partner in Arnold & Porter's international arbitration practice, where she draws on decades of focused experience in international arbitration and litigation as well as on her bilingual and bicultural background to act as counsel in international arbitration and litigation matters.
-Ms Gehring Flores represents both multinational corporations and sovereign states in a broad range of high-stakes international commercial and investment arbitrations before the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC) International Court of Arbitration, the International Centre for Dispute Resolution (ICDR/AAA) and in litigation proceedings before US federal courts.
+Ms. Gehring Flores has represented multinational corporations, international organisations, and sovereign states in over 50 high-stakes international commercial and investment arbitrations under UNCITRAL Rules and before the International Centre for Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC) International Court of Arbitration, the International Centre for Dispute Resolution (ICDR/AAA), and litigation proceedings before US federal courts.
 She advises clients in a broad range of disputes, including energy, natural resources, construction, hospitality, transportation, sovereign debt instruments, government contracts and intellectual property.